btholt/complete-intro-to-sqlite/lessons/04-intermediate-sql/D-aggregation.md

     COUNT(Track.GenreId) > 300;
 ```

 Using HAVING we can filter on the aggregated set.
+Keep that mind if you ever need to do that.